2018 • 06 • 28

 There are several ports that moor boats going to Isla Verde; there are ports in Tabangao, Ilijan, and Dela Paz.
 Depending on the waves, the boatmen usually decide where to moor the passenger boats.
 It also depends on you; the public/passenger boats are docked at Tabangao, while private boats are usually docked at Barangay Ilijan.

 - Take any bus that would go to Batangas Grand Terminal; fare is P157.
 JAM Liner and DLTB have daily trips coming from Taft, Buendia, and Cubao.
-Travel time is maximum of 3 hours depending on the traffic.
+Travel time is a maximum of three hours depending on the traffic.

 - Once at Batangas Grand Terminal, take the jeepney going to Batangas Bayan/Bagong Palengke (P12) and have the driver drop you off where you can take another jeepney going to Tabangao Port (P17).
 Travel time is approximately 35 minutes.